-- Comprehensively survey business conditions in the courts of the United States;
+- Comprehensively surveys the condition of business in the courts of the United States;

-- Submit suggestions to the various courts that promote uniform management procedures and the expeditious conduct of court business;
+- Submits suggestions to the various courts to promote uniform management procedures and the expeditious conduct of court business;

-- Continuously study the operation and effect of the general rules of practice and procedure in the federal courts, as prescribed by the Supreme Court pursuant to law.
+- Continuously studies the operation and effect of the general rules of practice and procedure in the federal courts, as prescribed by the Supreme Court pursuant to law.

-Learn more about how the Judicial Conference is organized, membership, and read reports of the Judicial Conference proceedings.
+Learn more about the operational structure of the Judicial Conference, including current membership, and read reports of the Judicial Conference proceedings.

 Circuit Judicial Councils

-At the regional level, a circuit judicial council in each geographic circuit oversees the administration of courts located in that circuit.
-The chief circuit judge serves as chair, while an equal number of other circuit and district judges comprise the judicial council.
+At the regional level, the circuit judicial council in each geographic circuit oversees the administration of courts located in that circuit.
+See 28 U.S.C. § 332.